pvcraven/3d_graphics_class/source/assignments/assignment_03/assignment_03.rst

     :width: 50%

 Go to :ref:`building_a_rocket`.
 Follow those tutorial videos.
-Feel take a bit of artistic freedom, but don't stray too far off the tutorial.
+Feel free take a bit of artistic freedom, but don't stray too far off the tutorial.
-This is a skill-building exercise.
+This is a skill-building exercise more than a create-art exercise.

-Upload your resulting .blend file to Moodle.
+Upload your resulting ``.blend`` file to Moodle.